Valiant Shield 24: Joint Military Equipment Exposition

-U.S. joint forces conducting exercise Valiant Shield 24 host a military equipment exposition to offer insight into military operations and build relationships with the Palauan community at Palau International Airport, Airai, Palau, June 13, 2024.
-Valiant Shield is a multinational, biennial field training exercise focused on interoperability in a multi-domain environment.
+U.S. Marine Corps Sgt.
+Adam Towle, an explosive ordnance technician with Combat Logistics Battalion 13, Combat Logistics Regiment 17, 1st Marine Logistics Group, and a native of South Kingstown, Rhode Island, shows local visitors a small unmanned ground vehicle during a military equipment exposition as part of exercise Valiant Shield 24 at Palau International Airport, Airai, Palau, June 13, 2024.
+U.S. joint forces conducting exercise Valiant Shield 24 held a military equipment exposition to offer insight into military operations and build relationships with the Palauan community.
 I Marine Expeditionary Force conducts exercises like Valiant Shield to enhance interoperability with allied and partner forces and expand the operational capability of the Marine Air-Ground Task Force in the Indo-Pacific region.
-U.S. Marine Corps video by Cpl.
-Brandon Marrero)
+(U.S. Marine Corps photo by Lance Cpl.
+Hannah Hollerud)

 |Date Taken: